inception-tools/inception-tools/README.rst

     The name of the package author, e.g. 'Jane Doe'.

 ``--author_email`` (optional)
-    The email address of the author, e.g. 'jane.doe@inceptiontools.org'.
+    The email address of the author, e.g. 'jane.doe@inception-tools.org'.

 ``--org_name`` (optional)
     The name of the organization sponsoring development for the project, e.g.
-    'inceptiontools'.
+    'inception-tools'.

 License
 =======

-``inceptiontools`` is released under the Apache Software License - see the files ``LICENSE`` for further details.
+``inception-tools`` is released under the Apache Software License - see the files ``LICENSE`` for further details.

 Bugs, Contribution, and Feedback
 ================================

 Contributions and feedback are welcome.
-Contributions can be made by opening a pull request at the ``inceptiontools`` `repository`_ and tagging `@avanherick` for review.
+Contributions can be made by opening a pull request at the ``inception-tools`` `repository`_ and tagging `@avanherick` for review.
 Please see the `Development` section of this document for code style and branching guidelines.